whole-person wellness

 She offers insight and a non-judgmental space to process through areas of mental health issues including anxiety, depression, co-dependency, improving coping skills & self-esteem, relationship issues, sexuality, creating boundaries and other issues.
 She offers compassion, challenge and guidance through client centered and cognitive behavioral therapy.

-Kyle's work experience includes Trauma Counseling with war veterans at the Boston Vet Center, working as a Service Coordinator in north-eastern Kentucky, working at Lower Lights Ministries in Columbus, Ohio as a Program Director, Life Coach, Counselor, and later as an advisory board member for LLM’s Recovery Program.
-He also has extensive experience in Addiction Recovery Counseling and Private Practice Counseling for individuals and couples.
+Kyle has a BA from MVNU in Communication (2001) and a Master of Science in Marriage and Family Therapy from Eastern Nazarene College (2006).
+His work experience includes Trauma Counseling with war veterans at the Boston Vet Center, working as a Service Coordinator in north-eastern Kentucky, working at Lower Lights Ministries in Columbus, OH as a Program Director, Life Coach, Counselor, and later as an advisory board member for LLM’s Recovery Program.
+Kyle also has extensive experience in Addiction Recovery Counseling and Private Practice Counseling for individuals and couples.